Chromainium/Convolutional_Deep_Belief_Network/README.md

 My addition to the project involves:
 -   adding the ability to place a global layer (or skip connection) which runs parallel to the other hidden layers of the network.
 The global layer is fully connected and takes input directly from the images and feeds its output to the layer before the final softmax layer.
 Similar to the architecture found in [this unpublished manuscript](https://www.cs.toronto.edu/~kriz/conv-cifar10-aug2010.pdf) by Alex Krizhevsky.
 ![image(1)](https://github.com/Chromainium/Convolutional_Deep_Belief_Network/assets/126778895/4482ab0d-1720-47ce-8b9b-98af12c2391e)
 -   adding the ability to restore layers and then continue with training.
-The original project by arthurmeyer only allowed for either restoring layers, where the weights of the restored layers remained fixed, or pretraining layers from scratch
+The original project by arthurmeyer only allowed for either restoring layers, where the weights of the restored layers remained fixed, or pretraining layers from scratch.
+By being able to retore layers and then continue training it allows for more data to be added and the ability to pick up training where you left off.

 The following are the improvements added by SimoDR to the arthurmeyer project.
 The [original project](https://github.com/arthurmeyer/Convolutional_Deep_Belief_Network) from was built on `tensorflow 0.12` and `python 3`.
 I brought it up to date with `python 3.7` and `tensorflow 2.7.0`.
 I birefly summarize the most relevant modifications I made: